 It is not the oldest palace in Paris, however, that honor belongs to the Palais de la Cité, better known as the Conciergerie on Ile de la Cité.

-The new fortress of the Louvre on the Right bank of the Seine was intended to defend against one of the traditional routes taken during invasions and raids since the time of the Vikings.
+The new fortress of the Louvre on the Right bank of the Seine was intended to defend the wholesale food market Les Halles that was supplying the city against one of the traditional routes taken during invasions and raids since the time of the Vikings.

 In the center was a large tower, known as the Grosse Tour du Louvre, protected by a series of outer walls and towers.
 In addition, it was protected by a large moat 10m wide, that were filled with water from the Seine.
 It is entirely unclear where the name “Louvre” came from.